April 2021 Columbus Blues Alliance Artist of the Month

 The Drifter Kings have opened for Candye Kane, Roomful of Blues, Eddy "The Chief" Clearwater, Little Ed and The Blues Imperials and Tab Benoit to name a few.

-The band will be releasing on May 19th a new CD called, "Devil In My Kitchen" on MoMojo Records .
+The band released a new CD called "Devil In My Kitchen on May 19, 2023 on MoMojo Records.

 EP from The Drifter Kings